TonyKaravasilev/CryptoMananaDocs/docs/cryptographic-services.md

 ### [](#the-object-hierarchy){:.book_mark}The Object Hierarchy ###

-&nbsp;&nbsp;&nbsp;&nbsp;The internal components' hierarchy is visualized as a technical diagram and can be seen at Figure 1.
+&nbsp;&nbsp;&nbsp;&nbsp;The internal components' hierarchy is visualized as a technical diagram and can be seen in Figure 1.

 ![The Cryptographic Services Hierarchy](../images/docs/services-hierarchy.jpg "The components' hierarchy"){: